Humane Letters, Rhetoric

 M.A., Classical Christian Studies; New St. Andrews College

-I am the director of worship arts for our church, and my non-musical hobbies include hiking, bike riding, reading, gardening, and laughing with friends.
+I am the director of worship arts for our local church, and my non-musical hobbies include hiking, bike riding, reading, gardening, and laughing with friends.
 My most recent personal achievement was walking the 500-mile Camino de Santiago across Spain with my daughter, Mimi, this past summer!

-I have earned permanent certification by the Association of Classical Christian Schools.
+I have also earned permanent certification by the Association of Classical Christian Schools.

 B.A.and M. Arts; University of Northern Colorado